AmitRoy7781/amitroy7781.github.io/_pages/about.md

 <p align="justify">
-I am a graduate student in the <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of LLM in solving graph problems.
+I am a graduate student at <a href="https://www.cs.purdue.edu/">Purdue Computer Science</a>, investigating the capabilities of LLM in solving graph problems.
 My research focus is primarily deep learning and I have experience in developing deep learning architectures that approach real-life problems specifically involving Graph Neural Networks (GNN).
 Until 2023, I was working on the Graph Anomaly Detection problem with  Prof. <a href="https://scholar.google.com/citations?user=IroP0EwAAAAJ"> Pan Li</a> funded project by Sony, Belgium. </p>

 Apart from my research and academic activities, I enjoy following and analyzing cricket, watching movies and TV series, and playing badminton and card games.